TimotheeJeannin/ProviGen/README.md

     }
 }
 ```
-ProviGen will create a table for each contract class.
+By default, ProviGen will create a table for each contract class.
 The table name will be the last path segment of the contract's content uri.

 ### Notifications and observers